venexia/CleanCPRD/README.md

 ## Using this code

-To run this code, set your working directly in the file 'setup.do' and run this file.
+To run this code, set the path to your working directly in the file 'setup.do' and run this file.
 All other files are called when required from this file.
 If you would like any more information, please contact venexia.walker@bristol.ac.uk.

+## Acknowledgement

+Thank you to Tom Palmer ([@remlapmot](https://github.com/remlapmot)) and Sam Abbott ([@seabbs](https://github.com/seabbs)) for useful feedback on this repository.